TheStaticTurtle/website_blog/content/posts/20250319_UltranetAdventuresPart1/index.md

 ### AES/EBU

-I mentioned that ultranet is based on AES3 also known as AES/EBU so let's start there, how the hell does this work and where do we start.
+I mentioned that Ultranet is based on AES3, also known as AES/EBU so let's start there, how the hell does this work, and where do we start?

-The [Audio Engineering Society (AES)](https://www.aes.org/), is a professional society devoted exclusively to audio technology.
-Alongside other groups like the [European Broadcasting Union (EBU)](https://www.ebu.ch/) they standardize different technologies in the audio/broadcasting area.
+The [Audio Engineering Society (AES)](https://www.aes.org/), is a professional society 🏢 devoted exclusively to audio technology.
+Alongside other groups like the [European Broadcasting Union (EBU)](https://www.ebu.ch/) 🎥 they standardize different technologies in the audio/broadcasting area.

-This article will deal with AES3, but other standards like AES67 (the base for audio over IP).
-Newer standard are behind a paywall, fortunatly AES3 is as older than me, it was first published in 1985 and was revised in 1992, 2003 and 2009 that means that we can find semi-recent leaked PDFs without much diffculty.
+This article will talk exclusively about AES3.
+Newer standard are behind a paywall, fortunately AES3 is as older than me, it was first published in 1985 and was revised in 1992, 2003 and 2009.
+That means that we can find semi-recent leaked PDFs without much difficulty.

-Moreover there is a bunch of other documents that talk about this:
+Moreover, there are a bunch of other documents linked to AES3 from which we can scoop up information:
   - [AES/EBU EG](https://tech.ebu.ch/docs/other/aes-ebu-eg.pdf) - Engineering Guidelines - (The AES/EBU audio interface)
   - [EBU Tech 3250-2004](https://tech.ebu.ch/docs/tech/tech3250.pdf) - Specification of the digital audio interface (The AES/EBU interface)
   - [IEC60958](https://webstore.iec.ch/en/publication/62829) - Digital audio interface - Part 1: General
   - AES-2id - Guidelines for the use of the AES3 interface

-#### Electrical
+#### Electrical signals

-AES3 can by transmitted over two main kinds of connections:
+AES3 can be transmitted over two main kinds of connections:
 - **IEC60958 Type I**: This defines a balanced, three-conductor, 110-ohm twisted pair cable with XLR connectors.
 Type I connections are most often used in professional installations and are considered the standard connector for AES3
 - **IEC60958 Type II**: It defines an unbalanced electrical or optical interface for consumer electronics applications.
-This implmentation is the one used by S/PDIF.
+This implementation is the one used by S/PDIF.
 S/PDIF and AES3 are interchangeable at the protocol level, but differ at the physical level (voltage / impedances).
 - **BNC connectors**: AES/EBU signals can also be run using an unbalanced 75-ohm coaxial cable.
-The unbalanced version has a very long transmission distance as opposed to the 150 meters maximum for the balanced version.
+The unbalanced version has a very long transmission distance, instead of the 150 meters maximum for the balanced version.
 The AES-3id standard defines a 75-ohm BNC electrical variant of AES3.

-From the `EBU Tech 3250-2004` document, we can get a bunch of information about the electrical characteristics of AES3, which boils down in my opigion to the most important being that the system needs an impedance of 110 Ohm ± 20% with an amplitude that lies between 2 and 7 V peak-to-peak.
+From the `EBU Tech 3250-2004` document, we can get a bunch of information about the electrical characteristics of AES3, which boils down in my opinion to the most important being that the system needs an impedance of 110 Ohm ± 20% with an amplitude that lies between 2 and 7 V peak-to-peak.

-#### Encoding
+#### Data encoding

 AES3 was designed primarily to support stereo [PCM](https://en.wikipedia.org/wiki/PCM) 📊 encoded audio in either [DAT](https://en.wikipedia.org/wiki/Digital_audio_tape) format at 48 kHz 🎤 or [CD](https://en.wikipedia.org/wiki/CD) format at 44.1 kHz 💿.
-No attempt was made to use a carrier able to support both rates; instead, AES3 allows the data to be run at any rate 💪, and encoding the clock and the data together using [biphase mark code (BMC)](https://en.wikipedia.org/wiki/Biphase_mark_code).
+Instead of using an elaborate scheme to support both rates, AES3 allows instead to be run at any rate 💪, and encodes the clock and the data together using [biphase mark code (BMC)](https://en.wikipedia.org/wiki/Biphase_mark_code).

-Biphase mark code also known as differential manchester encoding, is a method to transmit data in which the data 💾 and clock 🕓 signals are combined to form a single two-level self-synchronizing data stream.
+Biphase mark code, also known as differential Manchester encoding, is a method to transmit data in which the data 💾 and clock 🕓 signals are combined to form a single two-level self-synchronizing data stream.
 Each data bit is encoded by a presence or absence of signal level transition in the middle of the bit period (known as time slot for AES3), followed by the mandatory level transition at the beginning of the period.
-The code is also insensitive to an inversion of polarity 🔀.
+This also means that by design the encoding is insensitive to an inversion of polarity 🔀.

-There is two variant on BMC:
+There are two variants of BMC:
  - Transition on 1 which is the one used for AES3
- - Transition on 0 which is irrelevant for this prjoect
+ - Transition on 0 which is irrelevant for this project

+Here is an example diagram representing how the signal behave, there is a transition on each solid line plus a transition on the dotted line if the bit is a one:

 ![Differential_manchester_encoding](diagrams/bmc-encoding.drawio.png)

 Differential Manchester encoding has the following advantages:
 - A transition is guaranteed at least once every bit, for robust clock recovery.
 - If the high and low signal levels have the same magnitude with opposite polarity, the average voltage around each unconditional transition is zero.
-Zero DC bias reduces the necessary transmitting power, minimizes the amount of electromagnetic noise produced by the transmission line.
+Zero DC bias reduces the necessary transmitting power and minimizes the electromagnetic noise produced by the transmission line.

-These positive features are achieved at the expense of doubling the clock frequency needed to encode the data stream.
+All of these positive features come at the expense of clock speed 🏃‍♂️.
+BMC needs a clock twice as fast as the data rate to encode the bit stream

 #### Blocks, frames, time slots

-Now that we know of bits flows let's talk about what those bits actually mean!
+Now that we know how to read the bits, let's talk about what those bits actually mean!

-AES3 is composed of what is called `Audio blocks` these audio blocks are composed of 192*`Frames` each frame containes 2*`Subframes` which in turns contain 32*`Time slots`
+AES3 is composed of what is called `Audio blocks` these audio blocks are composed of 192*`Frames` each frame contains 2*`Subframes` which in turns contain 32*`Time slots`

 ![](diagrams/aes3-block-structure.drawio.png)